 What Sets the Master of Health Administration Apart

 Today, the health care industry involves complex and fast-moving developments in technology, economics, ethics, finance, policy and management.
 The USC Price Master of Health Administration program integrates training in health information technology, health law, behavioral science and policy, finance and economics so that graduates are prepared to respond effectively to new challenges.

 USC’s MHA program has been training leaders in health management and policy for more than 40 years and ranks fifth in the nation among health policy and management specialties.

 Our Unique Offerings:

-An intersectional health management and policy degree emphasizing five key areas: management operations leadership, health policy analysis, quality of care, health finance, and health information technology
+An intersectional health management and policy degree emphasizing 5 key areas: management operations leadership, health policy analysis, quality of care, health finance, and health information technology

-Additional breadth and depth with two available additional areas of specialization
+Additional breadth and depth with 2 available additional areas of specialization

 Connections with renowned health policy and management faculty who make significant contributions to the field